Interested in exploring your faith or your relationship with The Episcopal Church?

 A Discovery Weekend may be for you!

 The Discovery Series: A Christian Journey is an opportunity for those who are exploring their faith and their relationship with the Episcopal Church.
-If you or someone you know may be interested in becoming a member, renewing membership, or just learning more, consider participating in one of our two upcoming Discovery Weekends, February 9-11 and April 20-22.
+If you or someone you know may be interested in becoming a member, renewing membership, or just learning more, consider participating in our Discovery Weekend, November 9-11.
 The schedule is 5:30-9:00 p.m.
 Friday, 8:30 a.m.-3:30 p.m.
 Saturday, 10:00-11:00 a.m.
 Sunday, with Sunday Brunch at Estelle following worship.
 Our clergy and a team of laity will lead the series, which involves video presentations, talks, and group discussion.

 Watch an introductory video: